-- Memorized:
+- Memorized;

-- biometric in nature; or
+- Biometric in nature; or

-- recorded and secured at the level of assurance associated with the activation of the

-7 Restrictions will be based on program requirements as listed in section 1.1 of this CP cryptographic module, and shall not be stored with the cryptographic module.
+- Recorded and secured at the level of assurance associated with the activation of the cryptographic module, and shall not be stored with the cryptographic module.

 The Issuer CA shall require personnel to memorize and not write down their password or share their passwords with other individuals.
 The Issuer CA shall implement processes to temporarily lock access to secure CA processes if a certain number of failed log-in attempts occur as set forth in the applicable CPS.